Buying A Donkey In New Zealand

 Jennies (female donkey) make wonderful pets, riding donkeys, harness donkeys and can also be bred from.
 They will often cost more especially if they are of breeding age.

 Jacks (entire male) do not make a good pet however they can be trained for riding and harness but are unpredictable and therefore unsafe in the wrong hands.
 A jack is driven by his hormones and can become dangerous in the blink of an eye.
 If you are ever offered a jack and it is under the age of 2 years (take a breeder with you who can check out its teeth) by all means purchase it if you can geld it straight away and it ticks all your other requirements.
-Purchasing an ungelded young jack which is probably unregistered too will cost around $300 at the most and another $450 to geld by a vet.
+Purchasing an ungelded young jack which is probably unregistered too will cost around $400-$500 and allow another $450 to geld by a vet.
 Members of the Donkey and Mule Society of NZ seldom sell ungelded jacks unless to another stud for breeding purposes.

 Always go and meet the donkey you are intending to purchase.
 Never ever buy it sight unseen.
 If possible, take someone with you who knows donkeys and is experienced with them.